tom-gall/mcuboot-wiki/Using-the-nrf52840_pca10056-SPI-flash-with-Zephyr.md

+This was tested with MCUBoot v1.3.1 and Zephyr v2.0.0!

 To enable MCUBoot (and mcumgr) to have the secondary slot stored in the SPI flash the following config changes have to applied:

 For MCUBoot: